Interactive and Hybrid Imitation Learning: Provably Beating Behavior Cloning: State-wise Annotation in Interactive Imitation Learning

 \section{State-wise Annotation in Interactive Imitation Learning}

 Recent work~\cite{foster2024behavior} on refined analysis of Behavior Cloning (BC) casts doubt on the utility of interaction in imitation learning: when measuring sample complexity in the number of trajectories annotated, BC is minimax optimal even among interactive algorithms~\cite[][Corollary 2.1 and Theorem 2.2]{foster2024behavior}.
 Although benefits of interactive approaches have been shown in specific examples, progresses so far have been sparse~\cite{foster2024behavior,rajaraman2021value}, with the most general results in the less-practical tabular setting~\cite{rajaraman2021value}.
-In this section, we show that interaction benefits imitation learning in a fairly general sense: when measuring sample complexity using the number of state-wise annotations, we design an interactive algorithm with sample complexity better than BC, as long as the expert policy has a low recovering cost $\mu$ in the environment.
+In this section, we reexamine this conclusion and show that interaction benefits imitation learning in a fairly general sense in the general function approximation setting: when measuring sample complexity using the number of state-wise annotations, we design an interactive algorithm with sample complexity better than BC, as long as the expert policy has a low recovering cost $\mu$ in the environment.